Puma Pepper Hot Sauce Recipe

 To make your hot sauce extra hot:

-• leave the seeds in the puma peppers
+• leave the ribs and seeds in the puma peppers

 • replace some or all of the bell peppers with more puma peppers, or another hot pepper such as cayenne or jalepeno